-Report the best information available for the residual stems.
-If recent survey (including ocular estimates) or timber cruise information is not available (it is not a requirement to survey the residual component of reserves), report forest cover information from the existing inventory label, citing the appropriate reference year.
+Report the best information available for the residual stems in a group reserve outside of the NAR.
+If recent survey (including ocular estimates) or timber cruise information is not available (it is not a cruising requirement to survey the residual component of reserves), report forest cover information from the existing inventory label, citing the appropriate reference year.